 We use the ‘Come and See’ programme of Religious Education recommended by the Diocese of Hexham and Newcastle.
 The aim of the programme is to allow pupils to explore religious questions about life, dignity and purpose within the Catholic Faith.
 Children are encouraged throughout the programme to make links to their own lives as well as universal links, which helps children to have a deeper understanding of their place in the world.
 Children also study Islam and Judaism gaining an understanding and respect for these other faith traditions.

-At St Cuthbert’s we aim to provide a full and varied curriculum that meets the needs of each individual.
-We ensure that we follow the statutory requirements of the National Curriculum 2014 developing skills for life, being able to live harmoniously alongside others and preparation for working in the modern world.
+At St Cuthbert’s we aim to provide a full and varied curriculum that meets the needs of each individual to reach their full potential.
+We follow the statutory requirements of the National Curriculum; developing skills for life, being able to live harmoniously alongside others and preparation for working in the modern world.

 Our mixed age classes offer many advantages for the children in terms of differentiation our curriculum coverage is broad and balanced from EYFS -Year 4 preparing them well for middle school.